Nickdill/JumpingCubes/README.md

 A strategy game written in Java

-Thanks for checking this out!
+Thanks for checking this out.